In the clinic for Sept. 12, 2025

 Sep.
 12, 2025

-Clinical updates, including data readouts and publications: Bioxodes, Capsida, Denovo, Gri Bio, Inflammasome, Maze, Merck, Nacuity, Revolution, Vaxart.
+Clinical updates, including trial initiations, enrollment status and data readouts and publications: Smith+Nephew.

 Briefs